-An import element may not result in an imported name that is the same as the name of a toplevel declaration contained in the compilation unit in which the import element occurs.
+An import element may not result in an imported name that is the same as the name of a declaration directly contained in the compilation unit, block, class body, or interface body in which the import element occurs.

-Two import elements occurring in the same compilation unit, which import into the toplevel namespace of the compilation unit, may not result in the same imported name.
+Two import elements occurring in the same compilation unit, block, class body, or interface body, which import into the toplevel namespace of the compilation unit, or into a local scope, may not result in the same imported name.